ZiyandaPetela/DATA-ANALYTICS/README.md

 *   When exploring a dataset, recall that outliers can have a significant impact on mean and range.
 *    Using the IQR as a dispersion indicator, in addition to the range, improves your perspective since the IQR excludes outliers.

+*    INFERENTIAL STATISTICS
+*    Inferential statistics is a branch of statistics that uses sample data to draw conclusions about the overall population.

+*  Confidence Intervals
+* confidence interval describes the possibility that a sample statistic contains the true population parameter in a range of values around the mean.
+*  When calculating a confidence interval, you end up with a lower bound value and an upper bound value.
+*   Given the confidence interval range, the lower bound is the lower limit, and the upper bound is the upper limit.

+*   Hypothesis Testing
+*   approaches to proving or disproving ideas is hypothesis testing.
+A hypothesis test consists of two statements, only one of which can be true.
+*   It uses statistical analysis of observable data to determine which of the two statements is most likely to be true.
+*   when hypothesis testing, the null and alternative hypothesis describe the effect in terms of the total population.
+To perform the hypothesis test itself, you need sample data to make inferences about characteristics of the overall population.
+*  A hypothesis test consists of two components: the null hypothesis and the alternative hypothesis.
+When designing a hypothesis test, you first develop the null hypothesis.
+*   A null hypothesis (H0) presumes that there is no effect on the test you are conducting.
+*   When hypothesis testing, your default assumption is that the null hypothesis is valid and that you have to have evidence to reject it.
+*    The alternative hypothesis (Ha) presumes that the test you are conducting has an effect.
+*   To determine the statistical significance of whether to accept or reject the null hypothesis, you need to compare a test statistic against a critical value.
+*    A test statistic is a single numeric value that describes how closely your sample data matches the distribution of data under the null hypothesis.

+*  Simple Linear Regression
+*  Simple linear regression is an analysis technique that explores the relationship between an independent variable and a dependent variable.
+*  You can use linear regression to identify whether the independent variable is a good predictor of the dependent variable.
+*  can perform a regression analysis in spreadsheets like Microsoft Excel and programming languages, including Python and R. When plotting the results of a regression, the independent variable is on the x-axis and the dependent variable is on the y-axis.

+*  From Simple to Multiple Linear Regression
+*  Multiple linear regression builds on that concept by examining the effect of numerous independent variables on a dependent variable
+*   crucial aspect of linear regression is the correlation between how far the observations are from the regression line.
+*   Correlation is a measurement of how well the regression line fits the observations.
+The correlation coefficient (r) ranges between –1 and 1 and indicates the strength of the correlation.
+*   The stronger the correlation, the more tightly the points wind around the line of best fit.
+*   Perfect correlation is when r has a value of either –1 or 1, implying that every data point falls directly on the regression line.
+Interpreting correlation strength depends on the industry.
+*  When evaluating the correlation between variables, one thing to keep in mind is that it does not imply causation.

+* ANALYSIS TECHNIQUES
+* Determine Type of Analysis
+* When embarking on a new analytics challenge, you need to understand the business objectives and desired outcomes.
+*  This understanding informs the type of analysis you will conduct.
+*   The first step to understanding the objectives is to ensure that you have clarity on the business questions at hand.
+*   need to review the business questions and identify any points that require additional clarification.
+This clarity will help you identify the data you need as well as the data sources.
+*  While reviewing requirements, develop a list of clarifying questions.
+This list can help define the scope of your analysis.
+*   Your clarification list can also identify any gaps between what is achievable given data source and time constraints.
+*   Once you have your list of questions, review it with the business sponsor to ensure you agree on expectations.
+*   Recognize that reviewing and refining business questions is an iterative process.
+*   While you need to have initial clarity, you will likely have to return to your business leader for additional clarification as you conduct your analysis.
+*   Use the document to track new issues that impact the project timeline and any adjustments to project scope or ultimate deliverables.
+*   A running log identifying any scope changes is a valuable aid that can help you make sure you deliver your analysis on time.
+*   It can also help you after your work is complete as you reflect on what went well and what would make future endeavors more successful.

+*  Types of Analysis
+*  One of the types of analysis you may be asked to perform is trend analysis.
+*  Trend analysis seeks to identify patterns by comparing data over time.
+*  In addition to trend analysis, you may also conduct performance analysis.
+*  Performance analysis examines defined goals and measures performance against them and can inform the development of future projections.
+*  Performance analysis can identify whether properties are achieving those goals.
+*  Combining performance analysis with trend analysis can help develop projections for the future.

+* Exploratory Data Analysis
+*   An exploratory data analysis (EDA) uses descriptive statistics to summarize the main characteristics of a dataset, identify outliers, and give you context for further analysis.

+*  approaches to conducting an EDA:
+*  Check Data Structure:  Ensure that data is in the correct format for analysis.
+Most analysis tools expect data to be in a tabular format, so you need to confirm that your data has defined rows and columns.\
+*  Check Data Representation:  Become familiar with the data.
+In this step, you validate data types and ensure that variables contain the data you expect.
+*  Check if Data Is Missing:  Check to see if any data is missing from the dataset and determine what to do next.
+While checking for null values, calculate the proportion of each variable that is missing.
+If you discover that most of the data you need is missing, you need to either categorize it as missing or impute a value for the missing data.
+You can also go back to the source and remediate any data extraction issues.
+* Identify Outliers:   outliers can dramatically impact some descriptive statistics, like the mean.
+It would be best to determine the cause of outliers and consider whether you want to leave them in the data before proceeding with any ongoing analysis.
+* Summarize Statistics:  Calculate summary statistics for each variable.
+For numeric variables, examples of summary statistics include mean, median, and variance.
+For categorical data like eye colour, you could develop a table showing the frequency with which each observation occurs.
+* Check Assumptions:  Depending on the statistical method you are using, you need to understand the shape of the data.
+For example, if you are working with numeric data, you should choose a normal or t-distribution for drawing inferences.
+If you are working with categorical data, use the chi-square distribution.